 Records of kirk sessions, presbyteries and the General Assembly

-The National Archives of Scotland (NAS) is also the place of legal deposit for the records of the Church of Scotland's kirk sessions and presbyteries which are earlier than those in current use.
-The NAS also holds the historical records of the General Assembly of the Church of Scotland and the records of synods, which were abolished in 1993.
+The NRS is the Church's official repository for kirk sessions and presbytery records which are earlier than those in current use.
+NRS hold the historical records of the General Assembly of the Church of Scotland and the records of synods, which were abolished in 1993.
 Most church records that are more than 30 years old can be consulted by the general public in the Historical Search Room in General Register House, in Edinburgh.
 Information on using the NRS archives can be found on their website.
-In some cases, the NAS re-transmits the records to local authority archives under special conditions laid down by the Keeper of the Records of Scotland.
+In some cases, NRS re-transmits the records to local authority archives under special conditions laid down by the Keeper of the Records of Scotland.

 The records of kirk sessions, presbyteries, synods and the General Assembly together make up a major part of Scotland's written history, and they are used by a wide range of academic, professional and amateur researchers, especially genealogists and ecclesiastical historians.

 For more information about the historical records of kirk sessions, presbyteries, synods and the General Assembly, visit the Scottish Documents website or the Church Records section on the NRS website.

 If you have any other queries about how to obtain archived documents or certificates, please use the comprehensive help facility on the Scotlands People website.